Blog

 Method

-1. Add the fresh lemon juice, lemon zest, sugar, ice cubes, and cold water into a blender.
+1. Add the milk, ice cubes, sweetener, and vanilla extract into the blender.

 Notes